 Matriculated students with a cumulative grade point average of at least 2.50 are eligible to request an independent study course through a faculty member willing and able to supervise the project.
-An independent study proposal must be recommended by the appropriate Division Dean and subsequently approved by the Vice President for Academic Affairs prior to the student registering for the course.
+An independent study proposal must be recommended by the appropriate Division Dean and subsequently approved by the Vice President for Academic Affairs prior to the registration for the course by the student.